Distributionally robust optimization through the lens of submodularity: Introduction

-The structure of the paper is as follows: We discuss the notations used in Section \ref{notation}.
-In Section \ref{sec2}, we review prior work in distributionally robust optimization that is most related to this paper and key ideas from submodularity and comonotonicity.
-In Section \ref{sec3}, we identify a general ambiguity set where the sharp bound is polynomial time computable.
-We provide formulations for the multimarginal optimal transport problem using positive dependence orders in Section \ref{sec4}.
-We provide formulations for the moment problem in Section \ref{sec5}.
-Numerical experiments are reported in Section \ref{sec6} before concluding in Section \ref{sec7}.
-All proofs not provided in the main paper are provided in the Appendix.
+The structure of the paper is discussed next.
+We list the mathematical notations used in the paper in Section \ref{notation}.
+In Section \ref{sec2}, we review ambiguity sets that are most related to this paper.
+In Section \ref{sec3}, we define the submodular ambiguity set and discuss the information that can be modeled using it.
+We discuss the computational tractability of the submodular ambiguity set with discrete uncertainty in Section \ref{sec4} and with continuous uncertainty in Section \ref{sec5}.
+Numerical experiments are reported in Section \ref{sec6} before we conclude in Section \ref{sec7}.
+All proofs are provided in the Appendix A with a review of submodularity provided in Appendix B.